Fence Installer Castroville

 Installing 300 feet of fencing can range widely in cost depending on the material and complexity of the project.

-On average, the range is usually $4,500–$15,000.
-The most affordable option is generally wood, at $15–$30 per installed foot.
+On average, homeowners typically spend between $4,500 and $15,000.
+Wood fencing tends to be the most budget friendly, averaging $15–$30 per linear foot installed.
 Vinyl usually runs $25–$40 per foot, while composite or wrought iron can exceed $50 per foot.

 Does homeowner insurance cover new fence installation?